liupangzi/liuchao.me/tech/wp-content/plugins/wp-slimstat/readme.txt

 * [Update] Support for the old "Custom Report" screen (already deprecated in version 4.0) has been removed from the source code.
 Please update your custom reports accordingly.
 * [Update] Renamed and reorganized tabs under Settings to make them easier to understand.
 * [Update] [Flot](http://www.flotcharts.org/) chart library updated to version 0.8.3

-= 4.1.8.1 =
-* [Update] Renamed and reorganized some tabs under Settings to make them easier to understand.
-* [Update] Added icons for Windows 10 and Microsoft Edge 12 browser (thank you, Romain Petges).
-* [Update] Top Outbound Links and other reports can now be added to the WordPress dashboard (thank you, Cole).
-* [Fix] One metric's description was misleading: it was supposed to be Pageviews per Visit, not Pages per Visit (thank you, Bperun).
-* [Fix] Some people were having problems locating the Save button in the settings, which was also hidden when RTL was enabled.

-= 4.1.8 =
-* [New] The hover effect that revealed the details of a given row in many of our list reports has been flagged as not user-friendly by some users.
-A new approach using a floating tooltip has been implemented to address this issue (thank you, Romain Petges).
-* [New] Slimstat now differentiates between known users who are currently visiting your website, and all others users currently online (two separate reports).
-* [New] Customize the look and feel of your charts.
-Go to Settings > Reports > Miscellaneous, and follow the instructions (thank you, [Morcom](https://wordpress.org/support/topic/slimstatadmin_chart_optionscolors)).
-* [Update] The WordPress Translation Team contacted us to let us know that Slimstat has been imported into [translate.wordpress.org](https://translate.wordpress.org/projects/wp-plugins/wp-slimstat).
-We are adapting the source code and relocating the localization files within our folder structure, to comply with their new guidelines.
-* [Update] Removed atialiasing detection feature from the tracker source code, as it was not considered reliable and it didn't really add any useful information for the administrator.
-* [Update] Top Downloads report is now showing number of downloads by default, and percentages on hover (thank you, Romain Petges).
-* [Update] SlimScroll jquery library has been updated to version 1.3.6.
-* [Update] [Browscap](http://browscap.org/) has been updated to version 6007, released on September 28, 2015.
-* [Update] [AmMap](http://www.amcharts.com/javascript-maps/) has been updated to version 3.17.1, released on September 16, 2015.
-* [Fix] A bug in the SQL to calculate the top bounce pages was affecting the report itself (thank you, Pattaya_web).
-* [Fix] An update to the WordPress CSS files affected the layout of our User Overview add-on (thank you, Per Soderman).
-* [Fix] Do not record referer URL, if it's the site URL itself.

 == Supporters ==
 Slimstat is an Open Source project, dependent in large parts on donations.
 [This page](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=BNJR5EZNY3W38)